 Figure 1 Redis Enterprise Nodes with blue layer representing the management path and red tiles representing the data access path with Redis as the shards.

 High availability with Redis Enterprise

-Redis Enterprise uses in-memory replication to maintain master and slave replicas.
+Redis Enterprise uses in-memory replication to maintain master and replicas.
 Redis Enterprise comes with various watchdogs that detect and protect against many failures types.
-Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the slave replica to be a master replica and redirects the client connection transparently to the new master replica.
+Under failures such as node, network, process failures that render master replica inaccessible, Redis Enterprise automatically promotes the replica to be a master replica and redirects the client connection transparently to the new master replica.

 Besides the intra-cluster replication, Redis Enterprise also has built-in WAN-based replication for Redis deployments across multiple data centers.
 WAN-based replication mechanisms in Redis Enterprise are designed, protect against total Data Center or wider network failures.

 Each Redis Enterprise cluster can contain multiple databases.
 In Redis, databases represent data that belong to a single application, tenant, or microservice.
 Redis Enterprise is built to scale to 100s of databases per cluster to provide flexible and efficient multi-tenancy models.

 Each database can contain few or many Redis shards.
 Sharding is transparent to Redis applications.
 Master shards in the database process data operations for a given subset of keys.
 The number of shards per database is configurable and depend on the throughput needs of the applications.
 Databases in Redis Enterprise can be resharded into more Redis shards to scale throughput while maintaining sub-millisecond latencies.
 Resharding is performed without downtime.